goenning/google-indexing-script/README.md

 Use this script to get your entire site indexed on Google in less than 48 hours.
 No tricks, no hacks, just a simple script and a Google API.

-You can read more about the motivation behind it and how it works in this blog post https://seogets.com/blog/google-indexing-script

 > [!IMPORTANT]
 >
+> 1. This script uses [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart) and it only works on pages with either `JobPosting` or `BroadcastEvent` structured data.
-> 1. Indexing != Ranking.
+> 2. Indexing != Ranking.
 This will not help your page rank on Google, it'll just let Google know about the existence of your pages.
-> 2. This script uses [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart).
-We do not recommend using this script on spam/low-quality content.

 ## Requirements